pixelvar79/pixelvar79/README.md

 ### Sebastian Varela, PhD

-🔬 Researcher for the Center for Advanced Bioenergy and Biofuel Innovation, University of Illinois Urbana-Champaign

-📧 sebavar79@gmail.com | 📚 [Google Scholar](https://scholar.google.com/citations?hl=en&user=7VElQ60AAAAJ)
+🔬 Researcher for the Center for Advanced Bioenergy and Biofuel Innovation, University of Illinois Urbana-Champaign 📧 sebavar79@gmail.com | 📚 [Google Scholar](https://scholar.google.com/citations?hl=en&user=7VElQ60AAAAJ)

+In a world increasingly dominated by data footprints, agriculture researchers can now use streams of data from diverse digital resources, ranging from underground proximal sensors to satellites, and pair them with field-level measurements to address questions that were seemingly impossible to answer only a short time ago.
+Research that integrates sensors, data-intensive analysis, and Artificial Intelligence (AI) while being driven by sound principles of plant and soil science are key to advancing agricultural science.

+My passion for research is driven by a scientific curiosity on how large data silos can be turned into streams of biological insights.
+My research program will begin with in-depth investigations of two major
+topics:

+   1) novel AI to leverage scientific discovery,

+   2) automation to reduce data silos and accelerate research cycles.

+Direction 1 - Novel AI to leverage scientific discovery,

+SIGNIFICANCE:
+Disciplines such as biology, remote sensing, computer science, and advanced sensing technologies, are converging to tackle pressing challenges in agriculture.
+Vegetation Indices (VIs), are mathematical formulas that utilize the reflectance values of different wavelengths of light from remote sensors.
+These indices have been extremely efficient as a means to assess properties of crops, such as their health, density, or cover.
+The increasing spatial, temporal, and spectral resolution of sensors, along with cloud computational processing, all enhance our ability to supply more detailed sensor data to models.
+However, our capacity to manually supervise and automate (e.g., explicit parameterization, color thresholding, feature engineering, and selection of the best VIs, etc.) these processes is increasingly limiting.
+In addition, most advances in remote sensing of agriculture have relied on the fully supervised learning paradigm, which demands large amounts of labeled data for training.
+Acquiring such data can be costly and time-consuming, especially for complex tasks, and models trained under this paradigm may exhibit limited generalization, scalability, and domain adaptation.
+To address these challenges, computer science research is currently very active and prolific in topics such as self and semi-supervised learning, as well as new paradigms like 'zero-shot' learning.
+These advancements offer unprecedented opportunities to bridge gaps in the biology domain.
+However, achieving this requires permanent collaboration across disciplines, as well as rigorous testing to assess the transferability and adaptability of new techniques.
+My work addresses this technical and research need while maintaining a clear focus on the ultimate goal of accelerating agricultural research and the benefits it delivers to society.

 ---